Setnor School of Music

 Widely considered to be a specialist in the recording of new music, Abbott has recorded the work of many renowned composers, including Libby Larsen, Augusta Read Thomas, Aaron Jay Kernis, Gabriela Franck, Ross Lee Finney, David Lang, Gunther Schuller, and John Corigliano.
 A recent project recording for Black Box Records, John Corigliano Violin Sonata Etude Fantasy with Andrew Russo, piano and Corey Cerovsek, violin (2007), received a Grammy nomination in the Best Chamber Music Recording category.
 In 2010, a project he engineered for the Syracuse Society for New Music released on Innova Records, Serendipity, won a 2010 Syracuse Area Music Award (SAMMY).

-In addition to coordinating Setnor’s sound recording technology program, Abbott also administers and teaches the audio recording technology curriculum for the B.M. in music industry degree and SU:VPA’s Bandier and audio arts programs.
+In addition to coordinating Setnor’s sound recording technology program and co-directing the audio arts programs, Abbott also administers and teaches the audio recording technology curriculum for the B.M. in music industry degree.
 Many of his alumni are now audio technology professionals in all disciplines of media, sound design, and music production.